ndycuong/GIS-postgreSQL/README.md

 -data taken from Open Street Map, .osm , .shp.
 -using postgreSQL for storing data, additionally with postGIS and QGis for visualizing geospatial information.
 -Goal: querying and generating function to finding one/many points or road(multiline) with given cases.

+  1. Find KNN restaurant point that is nearest to the given point with long lat or geometry
+  2. Find density of restaurants in an area
+  3. Find road/path using djisktra - pgrouting for finding the shortest path to KNN restaurants from the given point
+  4. ... doing